ceased-Blockchain-Element/Enix-Mining-Directory/README.md

 ## Running the Miner:

 Once you have downloaded and configured the batch file you are now ready to mine!
 Double click on the batch file and the miner should start running!

+## Enix News can be found here: https://t.me/ENIXchainnews